mrange/pt_src3/README.md

 I was satisfied with the player but I continued tinkering on it as there were now several good 50kHz players out there.

 The Amiga had 4 channels with independent pitch and volume control.
-The pitch control on Atari STE was too coarse to help but there was independent volume control for left & right channel on STE through a chip known as the LCM1992.
+The pitch control on Atari STe was too coarse to help but there was independent volume control for left & right channel on STe through a chip known as the LCM1992.

 The chip was finicky to use and I was confused with documentation on how to translate the Amiga volume control to the LCM1992 but after recomputing the tables in the documentation it was a fairly straightforward linear relationship.